The Hour We Knew Nothing Of Each Other

 by Peter Handke, in a translation by Meredith Oakes

 directed by Wils Wilson and Janice Parker

 Take a moment to watch our world go by.

-Some years ago playwright Peter Handke was sitting in an Italian piazza.
+Some years ago, playwright Peter Handke was sitting in a town square watching people come and go.
 Suddenly men carrying a coffin emerged from a house and transformed the square into a stage, lending each vignette that followed – a woman walking her dog, a couple having an argument, a man jogging – special meaning.

 Cast and Credits

 Composer/Sound Designer Michael John McCarthy

 Costume Designer Jen McGinley